alainpin/alainpineda/content/home/experience.md

   location = "Mexico City"
   date_start = "2015-09-01"
   date_end = "2018-07-31"
-  description = """Analysis of the real economy, with a focus on labor markets."""
+  description = """Analysis of the real economy, with a focus on labor markets"""

  [[experience]]
   title = "Summer Intern - Consultant"